opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part2.rst

 .. rst-class:: block-step

     26 + Maybe a little bit more space between the table and the 2 other visualizations would be better though.
 Let's add a ``br`` tag under the table widget, right before the row containing both the map widget and the chart widget.
 This tag signifies that we want to add an extra empty ligne at the place of the tag.
+It is also one of the HTML tags that does not come in a pair!

 .. code-block:: html